Persistence

 git clone https://github.com/BC-SECURITY/Empire/

-Once you are done with the configuration, then launch the module to start the attack, this will initialise the just like Metasploit.
+Once you finish the configuration, launch the module to start the attack; this will initialise just like Metasploit.
 First, identify the status of the guest account and then hijack RID =500 for guest user.

 Again repeat the above step to connect CMD of victim’s machine assure that you should have a privileged shell.